-Last week Hendry took us through the golden era/s of Scottish football.
-A time when Scotland qualified for top tournaments and their domestic teams could compete with the very best in Europe.
+Last week Hendry took us through the golden era/s of Scottish football… a time when Scotland qualified for top tournaments and their domestic teams could compete with the very best in Europe.
 However, as Hendry says, it has been almost years since Scotland has managed anything like this.
 So, where is it now?
-Are Scotland looking at better times ahead?
-Hendry takes us through where things have gone wrong, and how he sees Scottish football today.
+Is Scotland looking at better times ahead?
+Hendry takes us through where things have gone wrong, and how he sees Scottish football going today.

 “Back when I was playing, the Scottish team had lots of top players.
 We had Premier League players, players in top European clubs as well as Celtic and Rangers players who were playing at top level.
 As a result, we were an international team that could compete with others and put up a good match.
 In the World Cup in 1974, they were knocked out the cup without even losing a game – we even got a draw against Brazil.
 We qualified for five consecutive World Cups, up until 1990.
 Although we never progressed, we had a squad good enough to get there.

 The last time we qualified was in 1998 – over 20 years ago.
 That seems like a long time ago.
 Why?
 Because we had top club players.
 Now, the Scottish national team doesn’t have that top quality.
 There are a few players for top clubs, like Andy Robertson, but we need more.
 I’d say unless we get at least six or seven of those players, then we’ll keep struggling.”
 So let’s compare the quality of the Scottish players between then and now.

 When we looked at the last World Cup Squad, we can see that out of the 22 players they had on the team, 8 were from Premier League clubs, 10 from Celtic and Rangers, plus players from other top clubs such as AS Monaco.
 A typical Scotland starting 11 would have looked as follows: